-As National Nutrition Month comes to a close, we asked Maria Petzel for her top nutrition tips for pancreatic cancer patients.
-Petzel is a senior clinical dietitian for the Pancreas Surgery Program at MD Anderson Cancer Center in Houston and a member of the Scientific and Medical Advisory Board for the Pancreatic Cancer Action Network.
+Editor’s note: Each week, our Friday Fix series offers pancreatic cancer patients and caregivers a new topic related to health, diet and nutrition.
+For today’s post, we look back at six nutrition tips provided by Maria Petzel.
+Petzel is a senior clinical dietitian for the Pancreas Surgery Program at MD Anderson Cancer Center and a former member of the Scientific and Medical Advisory Board for the Pancreatic Cancer Action Network (PanCAN).

 Come back each week for more of the Friday Fix.